openrewrite/rewrite-docs/running-recipes/getting-started.md

 If you choose to not use `rewrite-recipe-bom`, you'll need to specify the version of each rewrite recipe module you use.

-Presuming you chose to use the `rewrite-recipe-bom`, your `build.gradle` file should look similar to this:
+Presuming you chose to use the `rewrite-recipe-bom`, your Gradle setup should look similar to this:

+{% tabs %}
+{% tab title="Groovy" %}
 {% code title="build.gradle" %}
 ```groovy
 plugins {